Muchmore's - Brooklyn

-In the fall of 2015, Louis enrolled at Yale University.
+In the fall of 2015, Louis enrolled at Yale.
 Finding a semi-soundproof practice room in which he could record, he would bring a suitcase of audio gear there several nights a week and build a makeshift recording studio.
-Learning as he went along, he recorded for family, friends, and a SoundCloud audience of ±12 people.
-Encouraged by friends to gather the songs into an actual album, he started googling.
+Learning as he went along, he recorded for family, friends, and a dozen or so folks on SoundCloud.
+Encouraged by friends to gather the songs into an actual album, he started to set his sights on that.

 Finding a partner in Edward Lidow, an engineer at Miami's Hit Factory, he had someone with the skill to raise the relatively homemade recordings to a professional level and with whom he could develop ideas and improve arrangements.
 Recording in earnest through the winter of 2015-16, Take Me by My Words was completed in the spring and released on May 1st, 2016.